kottawartushar/tushar-kottawar-portfolio/README.md

 ---

 ## About
 I focus on SQL-led ETL, visualization, and operational analytics.
-My work spans fraud operations, trust & safety analytics, and revenue reconciliation — delivering dashboards and automations that let product & ops teams act faster and with confidence.
+My work spans fraud operations, trust & safety analytics, and HR analytics — delivering dashboards and automations that let stakeholders act faster and with confidence.

 ## Skills